Top 10 exercises to increase height at home

 How to do it

-• Lower the belly and lift the chest into cow
+• Drop the belly and open the chest for cow

 9. Wall Stretch